 One of the perks of being a Research and Development chef is doing tastings at other restaurants.
 When I was apart of the R&D team several years ago, my fellow colleague and I would occasionally visit other eateries for inspiration.
 On one of our trips, we wanted to try Susan Feniger’s The Street, located in Hollywood, CA. Unfortunately, they close during the lunch and dinner shift so I was unable to sample her food.
-About a year later, I finally made it over there and was able to taste her famous kaya toast with an egg.
+It took a year but I finally made another visit during opening hours and was able to taste her famous kaya toast with an egg.

 **Helpful tips and common mistakes

 To make the coconut jam, you will need a special ingredient called pandan.
-Pandan leaves are sold either dried or fresh, and even frozen in Asian markets where it is not locally grown.
 The addition of this plant enhances the other flavors of the jam and works especially well with desserts.
 I was unable to find pandan leaves so I decided to omit it from the jam.
-You can use pandan extract, but be careful because it is very concentrated; you will probably only need one drop of extract.
+You can use pandan extract but be aware that it is very concentrated.
+One or two drops will probably be sufficient for this recipe.

 Although kaya refers to a coconut jam, I think of it as more of a custard.
-When I think of jam, I think of a thick, concentrated substance.
-Kaya is made from an egg base, making it more similar to a custard.
+When I think of jam, I think of a thick, concentrated fruit paste but kaya is made from eggs making it more like a custard.

 Although the Feniger uses Pullman bread (basically white bread), I went with raisin challah.
-I thought the buttery raisin bread would complement the coconut jam perfectly; use whichever bread you prefer.
+I thought the buttery raisin bread would compliment the coconut jam perfectly; use whichever bread you prefer.